Structure of the IP Code to DIN EN 60529

 Common mistakes and misunderstandings

-Error 2: IP65 instead of IP69K for high-pressure cleaning
+Mistake 2: IP65 instead of IP69K for high-pressure cleaning

-A common and expensive mistake: IP65 motors are installed in systems where high-pressure cleaners (80+ bar) are used on a daily basis.
-Standard IP65 motors are designed for low-pressure water jets (≤ 30 bar).
-Under high-pressure conditions, seals can fail, water can penetrate and winding damage can occur.
-Always specify IP69K explicitly - do not consider it a subheading of IP65.
+A common and costly mistake: IP65 motors are installed in systems where high-pressure washers (80+ bar) are used daily.
+Standard IP65 motors are rated for low-pressure water jets (≤ 30 bar).
+Under high-pressure conditions, seals can fail, water can ingress and winding damage can result.
+Always specify IP69K explicitly — do not treat it as a sub-category of IP65.

-Error 4: Cable entries as the weakest link
+Mistake 4: Cable entries as the weakest link

 +49 [40] 5388921-11 → Contact form →